Skip to content

 Property Description Default

 ajaxuploadRequiredMessage The error message added, when no file is uploaded.
-It defaults to the lexicon entry ajaxupload.uploadRequired. -
+Lexicon entry ajaxupload.uploadRequired

 System Settings